Web Analytics

 4. Set the Release Time: Start with a release time of about 40ms.
 Faster releases add energy, while slower releases can smooth out the vocal.

-5. Use Multiple Compressors: Consider using serial compression, which involves stacking two or more compressors with different settings.
+5. Use Multiple Compressors: Consider serial compression, which stacks two or more compressors with different settings.
 For example, one compressor with a slow attack can control peaks, while another with a faster attack can smooth the overall performance.

 You can also read my predictive audio compression technique to learn why and how to choose the best compressor settings.